Your teenager is hurting and you are probably exhausted and don’t know what to do.

 10% of you may be right.
 90% likely qualify for The UFT Program.

-Kids who get treatment away from home may see changes but the majority return to old behaviors within a year.
+Teens who get treatment away from home may see changes but the majority return to old behaviors within a year.

-Kids who go away to residential programs come home and often fail.*; to the tune of over 50% returning to Residential Treatment after 2 years.*
+Teenagers and young adults who go away to residential programs come home and often fail.*; to the tune of over 50% returning to Residential Treatment after 2 years.*

 The goal of The UFT Program is to keep your child in their natural environment and create the change there, involving the entire system.
 (SEE THE RESEARCH!)